The Getty

 • Dates for Names

 Dates comprise a Display Date, which is a note referring to a date or other information about the name, and Start Date and End Date, which are years that delimit the span of time referred to in the Display Date.
 Start and End Dates index the Display Date for retrieval, but are hidden from end-users.
-Note that the dates refer to usage of the name, not to the life dates of the artist.
+Note that the dates refer to usage of the name, not to the life dates of the person.
+See Birth Date and Death Date for the lifespan of the person or existence of the corporate body.

 Example